HackerN64/HackerSM64/README.md

 Thanks to Frame#5375 and AloXado320 for also helping with silhouette stuff

+**F3DEX3 by Sauraen**
+- F3DEX3 adds several upgrades to the original F3DEX2 microcode.
+You can enable it by setting `grucode` equal to `f3dex3`.
+In code, this can be detected by checking for F3DEX_GBI_3 during build.
+A debug version can be enabled by defining `F3DEX_GBI_3_DEBUG` (via ccflag in the makefile) as `1` for increased profiling capability, or as `2` for increased profiling capability and a normals debugging tool.

 **Lighting Engine by Wiseguy**
 - Lighting Engine is available on a separate branch ([base/lighting-engine](https://github.com/Reonu/HackerSM64/tree/base/lighting-engine)).
 Instructions on how to use it are in the readme of that branch.